-- it is often best for an employee to get back to work as soon as possible subject to medical fitness; he/she should not risk aggravating an injury and should not hesitate to consult his/her doctor.
-An employee should not return to work unless he/she feels able to do so - an employee should draw his/her own lessons from the incident and learn by them; this does not mean that an employee has to dwell on any mistakes he/she made - a victim's manager should aim to de-brief the employee as soon as possible after the attack.
-This has the dual function of obtaining valuable information and also making the victim feel (realistically) a useful part of the team again - managers should not feel apprehensive to ask whether the employee wishes to go straight back to the same job as before.
-It should not be assumed that the employee wishes to transfer to another post every opportunity should be given to the victim to say what assistance he/she feels the Council might be able to offer to achieve a full recovery.
+- 12.1 It is often best for an employee to get back to work as soon as possible subject to medical fitness; he/she should not risk aggravating an injury and should not hesitate to consult his/her doctor.
+An employee should not return to work unless he/she feels able to do so. - 12.2 An employee should draw his/her own lessons from the incident and learn by them; this does not mean that an employee has to dwell on any mistakes he/she made. - 12.3 A victim's manager should aim to de-brief the employee as soon as possible after the attack.
+This has the dual function of obtaining valuable information and also making the victim feel a useful part of the team again. - 12.4 Managers should not feel apprehensive to ask whether the employee wishes to go straight back to the same job as before.
+It should not be assumed that the employee wishes to transfer to another post.

+12.5 Every opportunity should be given to the victim to say what assistance he/she feels the Council might be able to offer to achieve a full recovery.